 "I don't care for your best.
 Save her, or you'll die, and all your lawyers will die, and every branch of your firm will die."
 Cole said harshly.

 Holland strongly regretted his decision to get Lindsey to summon Cole.
-There were a lot of people out there who would be glad to see Wolfram & Hart be destroyed, but the law firm's defenses were such that it was impossible to launch an attack against one of their offices.
-But with someone who could cut through those defenses like they weren't even there...
+There were a lot of people out there who would be glad to see Wolfram & Hart be destroyed, but the law firm's defences were such that it was impossible to launch an attack against one of their offices.
+But with someone who could cut through those defences like they weren't even there...

 Holland called the best medical warlock in the world, and ordered him to get here as soon as demonically possible.